ezerfernandes/util/README.md

 Crane](http://aaroncrane.co.uk/2008/07/runN/), has a better interface than [my original implementation](http://blog.plover.com/prog/runN.html).

-`sample` selects and prints a random sample of lines from the input.
-`sample 0.23` and `sample 23%` select each line with probability of 23%.
-(They do not guarantee to emit exactly 23% of all lines.)
-`sample 23` selects and emits exactly 23 lines, using the standard reservoir sampling algorithm.

 `shutup command args...` runs the comand with its standard output and standard error directed to `/dev/null`.
 If the command wants to